 Ready, set, read!
 Are you looking for a great event to encourage families and children to get involved with reading?
 Then get ready for International Children’s Book Day (ICBD) coming April 2!

-Do you need a great event to encourage parents and children to get involved with reading?
-April 2 is International Children’s Book Day—a worldwide celebration to promote literacy and inspire reading to and with young children.
-Every year, teachers celebrate this day to remind parents and children of the importance of reading.
+This worldwide celebration aims to promote literacy and inspire reading to—and with—young children.
+Every year, teachers celebrate this day to remind families and children of the importance of reading.

-Celebrate International Children’s Book Day 2019 in the Classroom
+5 Ways to Celebrate International Children’s Book Day in the Classroom

 - Download the ICBD message for this year’s event and share it with your class

-- Encourage parents to get involved with ICBD by helping their child choose a favorite story
+- Encourage families to get involved with ICBD by helping their child choose a favorite story

 - Invite your students to read their favorite children’s story on April 2

-- Invite parents to participate in a classroom reading activity
+- Invite families to participate in a classroom reading activity

 For more information on International Children’s Book Day on April 2, visit http://www.ibby.org/